raineorshine/npm-check-updates/.github/CONTRIBUTING.md

 - the relevant package names and their specified versions from your package file
 - ...or the output from `npm -g ls --depth=0` if using global mode

+## Executable Stack Trace

+The Vite Build uses SSR to bundle all dependencies for efficiency.
+There currently is no source map for `./build/cli.js`.
+To execute npm-check-updates with an accurate stack trace, run `npx ts-node src/bin/cli.ts`.

 ## Design Guidelines

 The _raison d'être_ of npm-check-updates is to upgrade package.json dependencies to the latest versions, ignoring specified versions.
 Suggested features that do not fit within this objective will be considered out of scope.